 A researcher may have collected the data for a particular project, then made it available to be used by another researcher.
 The data may also have been collected for general use with no specific research purpose like in the case of the national census.

-A data classified as secondary for a particular research may be said to be primary for another research.
-This is the case when a data is being reused, making it a primary data for the first research and secondary data for the second research it is being used for.
+Data classified as secondary for particular research may be said to be primary for another research.
+This is the case when data is being reused, making it primary data for the first research and secondary data for the second research it is being used for.

-Sources of secondary data includes books, personal sources, journal, newspaper, website, government record etc. Secondary data are known to be readily available compared to that of primary data.
-It requires very little research and need for manpower to use these sources.
+Sources of secondary data include books, personal sources, journals, newspapers, websitess, government records etc. Secondary data are known to be readily available compared to that of primary data.
+It requires very little research and needs for manpower to use these sources.